ferrufinob/StudyNook-frontend/README.md

 # StudyNook

-StudyNook provides users with 4 deck categories to add flashcards to.
+StudyNook provides users a place to organize and study developer flashcards.

 ## Current Features